truenas/middleware/docs/userguide/index.rst

  errors: No known data errors

-After onlining all of the disks, type **zpool status** to see if the drives start to resilver.
+After onlining all of the disks, type :command:`zpool status` to see if the drives start to resilver.
 If this happens, wait for the resilvering process to complete.

 Next, export and then import the pool::